roi-bs-2/microservices-demo/SELF-SERVICE-ACTIONS.md

 ## Prerequisites

-Make sure you accomplished the [Getting Started](./GETTING-STARTED.md) guide.
+Make sure you completed the [Getting Started](./GETTING-STARTED.md) guide.

 ## Create a self-service action